-To isolate the cascade signal from muon background, dif{t39} ferent selection criteria were applied.
-Among these were140 simple quality criteria like the specific topology of cascade141 like events, the development of the hit pattern in time, as142 well as causal and likelihood criteria.
-143
+To isolate the cascade signal from muon background, dif{I37} ferent selection criteria were applied.
+Among these were138 simple quality criteria like the specific topology of cascade139 like events, the development of the hit pattern in time, as well as causal and likelihood criteria.

-A widely utilized topology criterion for cascade analysis144 103 was provided by TensorOfInertia [2].
-This reconstruc145 104 tion considered the hit-pattern as a rigid body, with the op146 105 tical modules as mass points with their charge equivalent47 106 to their mass.
-For this rigid body, the mass-eigenstates and 48 107 corresponding eigenvalues were calculated.
-The ratio of the149 108 highest eigenvalue and the sum of all three eigenvalues is150 109 a measure how spherical the hit-pattern is and thus can be151 110 used to separate cascade-like from track-like events.
-111 152
+A widely utilized topology criterion for cascade analysis141 103 was provided by TensorOfInertia [2].
+This reconstruc142 104 tion considered the hit-pattern as a rigid body, with the op143 105 tical modules as mass points with their charge equivalent44 106 to their mass.
+For this rigid body, the mass-eigenstates and 145 107 corresponding eigenvalues were calculated.
+The ratio of the146 108 highest eigenvalue and the sum of all three eigenvalues is47 109 a measure how spherical the hit-pattern is and thus can be148 110 used to separate cascade-like from track-like events.
+111 149 To separate a cascade-like hit pattern, which is a station150 112 ary source of light and a track, a moving source of light,151 113 the hits in the detector were projected along a track mov{152} 114 ing through the detector with LineFitVelocity [12].
+For ${153}$ 115 cascade-like events its value is much smaller then for track $\frac{1}{154}$ 116 like events and the identification of both hit patterns was 117 , 155 possible.
+118 timing information and reconstructs the energy and direction of the incident neutrino.

-To separate a cascade-like hit pattern, which is a station153 ary source of light and a track, a moving source of light154 the hits in the detector were projected along a track mov155 ing through the detector with LineFitVelocity [12].
-Fon56 cascade-like events its value is much smaller then for track157 like events and the identification of both hit patterns was158 possible.
-159 istic energy estimator, CascadeLlh [2], which uses probability density functions (pdfs) to perform a 4-dimensional fit, and Credo, which is more sophisticated algorithm that incorporates a model of light propagation in the ice, the full timing information and reconstructs the energy and direction of the incident neutrino.
+In the analysis chain the following likelihood reconstruc156 tion algorithms were used: ACER [13], which is a determin157 istic energy estimator, CascadeLlh [2], which uses proba158 bility density functions (pdfs) to perform a 4-dimensional159 fit, and Credo, which is more sophisticated algorithm that60 incorporates a model of light propagation in the ice, the fulh61